dylanfoster/galen/README.md

    		java -jar selenium-server-standalone-2.40.0.jar -role node -hub http://localhost:4444/grid/register

-Now you can use Selenium grid for testing. *Note: you may need to changed the selenium-server-standalone-2.40.0.jar version (2.40.0 is current as of 3/11/2013)
+Now you can use Selenium grid for testing. *Note: you may need to change the selenium-server-standalone-2.40.0.jar version (2.40.0 is current as of 3/11/2013)

 For ease of use I have added all the files necessary for this to run out of the box.
 What you need to do is move chromedriver and galen to